A2-Collaboration/ant/README.md

 Ant comes with a few tools to generate MC data.
-It can generate photoproduction and decays with `Ant-pluto`, a frontend utilizing Pluto for A2 physics (includes the Tagger), shoot particles randomly in all directions using `Ant-mcgun`, or simulate a complete cocktail of various photoproduction and decay channels according to their cross section with `Ant-cocktail`.
+It can generate photoproduction and decays with `Ant-pluto`, a frontend utilizing Pluto for A2 physics (includes the Tagger), shoot particles randomly in all directions using `Ant-mcgun`, or simulate a complete cocktail of various photoproduction and decay channels according to their cross sections with `Ant-cocktail`.

 #### Example: Pluto Decay
 To use Pluto to simulate, for example, the omega ---> pi0 gamma do: